sumitLKpatel/async-retry-handler/README.md

 ## ✅ Conclusion

-`async-retry-handler` simplifies the complexity of handling unreliable async operations.
+`async-retry-pro` simplifies the complexity of handling unreliable async operations.
 Whether you're dealing with flaky HTTP APIs, intermittent database connections, or unstable external services, this utility gives you full control with smart retry logic.

 Its pluggable hooks, exponential backoff, jitter, and error-aware retry logic make it a powerful yet lightweight tool for production-ready apps.